Anu0408/ML-HealthPredictorBot/README.md

 # Chatbot for disease prediction and treatment recommendation using machine learning

 This project implements a chatbot that predicts diseases and recommends treatments using machine learning algorithms such as Naive Bayes and Decision Tree.
 Built with Python 3.6, Flask, and ChatterBot, the chatbot analyzes user-reported symptoms to provide accurate health insights and treatment recommendations.
 The system utilizes a preprocessed medical dataset for training and employs natural language processing to interpret user inputs.
+The research paper detailing this project was published in High Technology Letters, Volume 27, Issue 6, 2021.

 ## Built With
 #### A web implementation of [ChatterBot](https://github.com/gunthercox/ChatterBot) using Flask.